Semantics in Multi-objective Genetic Programming: Background

-There are two popular EMO algorithms that include the aforementioned ways to use Pareto-dominance and they are adopted in this work: the Non-dominated Sorting Genetic Algorithm II (NSGA-II)~\cite{Deb02afast} that uses dominance rank, and the Strength Pareto Evolutionary Algorithm (SPEA2)~\cite{934438} that employs both dominance rank and dominance count.
+Pareto-dominance has been used in different ways to handle such criterion to bias the search in an EMO algorithm.
+Some of the most widely-known are dominance rank~\cite{Deb02afast} and dominance count~\cite{934438}.
+Dominance rank is based on the number of solutions that dominate another within a population, this means that a lower value is desirable.
+On the other hand, dominance count is the number of solutions that a particular solution dominates, in this case a higher value is preferable.
+There are two popular EMO algorithms that include the aforementioned ways to use Pareto-dominance and they are adopted in this study: the Non-dominated Sorting Genetic Algorithm II (NSGA-II)~\cite{Deb02afast} that uses dominance rank, and the Strength Pareto Evolutionary Algorithm (SPEA2)~\cite{934438} that uses dominance rank and dominance count.

+In NSGA-II, dominance rank is used as a fitness value for solution S$_i$.
+This is expressed as

-In NSGA-II, the dominance rank determines the fitness of a solution $S_i$: This is expressed as in Eq. (\ref{eq:fitnessNSGAII}):
+SEA2, on the other hand, uses and dominance count and dominance rank when computing the fitness value of an individual.
+First, a \textit{strength} value $D$ is given to every candidate solution in the population.
+This is formally defined by,

-Thus, the best fitness value of a solution is $0$ (non-dominated solution).
-Those rank $0$ solutions are removed from the population and then the set of non-dominated solutions are obtained and assigned rank $1$.
-Such solutions are then removed and those non-dominated solutions obtained from the remaining solutions are assigned a rank $2$.
-The process finishes when no solutions remain in the population.

-In SPEA2, as aforementioned indicated, both dominance rank and dominance count are considered to compute the fitness of a solution.
-First, each solution in the population is assigned a strength value $D$.
-This denotes the number of solutions that $S_i$ dominates (dominance count for solution $S_i$), given by Eq. (\ref{eq:fitnessSPEA2-1}):

-To determine the fitness of a given solution $i$ in SPEA2, we then use the strengths of all the solutions that dominate solution $i$.
-This is expressed as in Eq. (\ref{eq:fitnessSPEA2}):
+$D$ then determines the number of solutions that a particular solution (S$_i$) dominates.
+To determine the fitness value of a candidate solution $i$ in SPEA2, we then use the strengths of all the solutions that dominate solution $i$.
+This is expressed as,

-As in NSGA-II, the fitness in SPEA2 is to be minimised where non-dominated solutions have the best fitness value of $0$.